Trithemius's catalog of magic (or "necromantic") books

 J-PB: [101] Unlisted spell book, unless it is that of Alfadhol of Merengi, translated from Arabic into Latin by Gerard of Cremona.

-[102] Et est alius liber sortilegiorum Albedach, similiter vanus & fictus ad Darium regem Persarum, qui sic incipit: Dario regi magno Persarum.
+[102] Et est alius liber sortilegiorum Albedach, similiter vanus & fictus [B, C: confictus] ad Darium regem Persarum, qui sic incipit: Dario regi magno Persarum.

 [102] And there is another Book of the Sorceries of Albedach, similarly worthless and falsely ascribed to Darius, king of the Persians, which begins thus: “To the Darius the Great, king of the Persians.”